hafeezullah05/semantic-segmentation-covid19/README.md

 This thesis project has been made public for trustlens assessment task.
 As you have asked, I have mentioned your names here.
-Peter Stolz
-philipp dewald
-Tim Walita
+Peter Stolz, Philipp Dewald, Tim Walita